 CSIRO expects some increased activity entering and exiting the main gate on Bradfield Road and also some noise associated during the period of construction.
 While work is not expected to have a significant impact on the local community the project team is proactively informing the community of the potential disruption.

 Eventually, there will be an increase of staff and visitors at the Lindfield site.
-The total number of staff is expected to rise from approximately 300 to approximately 600 by 2021.

 As CSIRO will sufficiently increase the parking at Lindfield within the CSIRO site boundaries there should be no impact on parking outside the CSIRO site, in the Lindfield community.